AU-ExoMars/PCOT/mkdocs/docs/userguide/principles.md

 in operation.
 This means that either only one image has an ROI, or the sets of ROIs for both images are identical.

-The part of the resulting image outside left-hand side, as shown in the figure below.
+Outside the ROI, the image pixels are taken from the left-hand side of the operator as shown in the figure below.

 ![!Two images A and B, B has an ROI.
 In the result, the area covered by the ROI is A+B, the rest of the image is passed through from A (which has no ROI)](ROIs.svg)